zhaqenl/zhaqenl.github.io/en/src/excerpts.md

 - Whoever fights monsters should see to it, that in the process, he does not become a monster.

+##### Jason Stoddard

+- Don’t suck by pricing things at what the market will bear, rather than what is fair based on your cost of production.

 ##### Jerry Cleaver